-By selecting a kitten as your pet, you have chosen an extremely clean pet that usually needs little housetraining.
+Congratulations on your new adddition!
+By selecting a kitten, you have chosen an extremely clean pet that usually needs little housetraining.
 Your kitten is likely to require little care but provide excellent companionship.
 He will, however, demand that his love and loyalty be earned.